 Our Poll Two asked, “Does your company have a playbook for social media?”
 The majority of our attendees,60% answered “It’s still in progress and needs developing” and 40% of attendees reported that they already have a playbook in place.

-From use of artificial intelligence, chatbots, and analytics to integration of CRM and focus on measurable outcomes, this webinar provided an essential best-in-class playbook.
+From use of contact center AI, chatbots, and analytics to integration of CRM and focus on measurable outcomes, this webinar provided an essential best-in-class playbook.
 After the webinar, our attendees asked some pressing questions of our experts:

 Q1: Can you explain the difference between “owned” versus “earned” volume?
 What should customer care be responding to?